 It’s not suitable for editing, but for productivity, FocusWriter is hard to beat.

 Review and where to download: FocusWriter

 4. FreeOffice TextMaker

-Another great looking and feature-filled word processor, but it can't save in DOCX format
+Another great looking word processor, but it can't save in DOCX format

 TextMaker – the word processing element of SoftMaker FreeOffice – is good looking, and comes with several handy templates for creating letters and other everyday documents.
 The selection isn’t as extensive as some of its rivals’, but you can also make new designs for future use and save them in TMV format.

-All the features you’d expect from a modern word processor are present and correct, including advanced formatting, databases for bibliographies and footnotes, and the ability to track changes in collaborative projects.
+All the features you’d expect from a modern word processor are present and correct, including advanced formatting options, the ability to create databases for managing bibliographies and footnotes, and a function for tracking changes to collaborative projects.